-Cray uses InfiniBand on the service nodes to connect Cray compute nodes to external Lustre (eLustre) servers Figure 9.
-In this configuration, the service node is no longer a Lustre server.
+Cray uses InfiniBand on the service nodes to connect Cray compute nodes to External Services File System (esFS) Lustre servers Figure 9.
+In this configuration, the Cray service node is no longer a Lustre server.
 Instead, it runs a Lustre router provided by the LNET layer.
-The router moves LNET messages between the Cray HSN and the external IB network, which transports file-level I/O requests between the clients on the Cray HSN and the servers on the IB fabric.
-Please speak with your Cray service representative regarding an eLustre solution for your Cray system.
+The router moves LNET messages between the Cray HSN and the external IB network, which transports file-level I/O requests between the clients on the Cray HSN and the servers over the IB fabric.
+Please speak with your Cray service representative regarding an esFS solution for your Cray system.